Happy New Year and welcome to 2016!

 I also recently saw an ad online for a chief marketing officer for a new startup.
 The business model for this new startup is about building community by actually meeting people face-to-face, in real life.
 Gee, what a novel idea!
 Their concept is kind of a mash up between a networking group and speed dating.
 They intend to hold networking groups in various locations with electronic signs over each table that mentions the topics of discussion at that table, allowing people to mingle and become involved in whatever topic they choose.
 Now, call me crazy, but I think it is ludicrous to think that something as time-tested and commonplace as a networking group has to disguise itself as an “online mimicking forum” in order to attract and entice people to actually meet with others face-to-face.

 Now don’t get me wrong.
 I think technology is amazing, and has created benefits that were only dreamed of 20 years ago.
-But the other side of the coin is that people have forgotten how to interact personally with others.
+But the flip side is that people have forgotten how to interact personally with others.
 We all know people who boast of having thousands of online friends.
 But how close are these friends?
 I see people posting pictures of family dinners, kids receiving awards, family vacations… You get the point.
 And, to be frank, I don’t like it.
 First of all, I think it has the potential to be dangerous, especially for small children, to be exposed and shown all over the Internet.
 Secondly, maybe it is because I am a more private person, but I don’t see the benefit or the sense in sharing personal, private family moments with all of my connections online.
 Of course, some of my connections are family and friends, who are actual real, personal connections.
 For those folks, I find other ways to share these moments, either by private message, email, telephone call, or personal visit.

 So, for 2016, why not try to take a digital diet.
 Don’t turn your back on technology; simply make a point of unplugging from time to time.
 Maybe you should turn your phone off after business hours.
 Or put it in another room while you’re having dinner with your family.
 Make a point of taking the time to meet face-to-face with people.
 There is great value, and pleasure, and actually looking in someone’s eyes.